jsdisco/next-splash/README.md

 COMMENTS:

-- DEAD END

-- uses getServerSideProps
+- uses getStaticProps with revalidate=60

 - version where clicking on a photo opens a modal but doesn't change the URL